-There was an article recently on TechCrunch.com that was titled “This Could Be The Mortgage Industry’s iPhone Moment” that proclaimed “Quicken Loans sees Rocket Mortgage as the turning point in home financing” and “It’s home financing’s iPhone”, and “The process takes less than 10 minutes.”
+There was an article recently on TechCrunch.com that was titled “This Could Be The Mortgage Industry’s iPhone Moment”.
+It proclaimed “Quicken Loans sees Rocket Mortgage as the turning point in home financing”.
+And, “It’s home financing’s iPhone” and “The process takes less than 10 minutes.”
 Hmmm, we’ll see about that.

 I went online and tried to apply for a loan myself and below is what I found.

 It asked me if I owned property currently, which I do.
 After I answered this question it automatically stopped the process and told me to call a representative.
 At this point I was 13 minutes into the process, with no mortgage approval.
-I tried again saying I did not own any property and it seemed to like that better.
+I tried again saying instead that I did not own any property.
+It seemed to like that better.
 After 20 minutes of entering all kinds of other data and answering more questions, it said to…call a representative.

 I found the process very frustrating.
-I had spent almost 35 minutes trying to get a 10 minute “rocket mortgage” and all I got was a 35 minute headache.
+I had spent almost 35 minutes trying to get a 10 minute “rocket mortgage”.
+All I got was a 35 minute headache.
 It was more of a paper airplane and less of a rocket.

 Coincidentally I had a friend who confirmed the very same thing the next morning.
 Below is his story.

-This friend of mine asked me to look into getting him a loan about a year ago but unfortunately he had some severely negative credit issues related to a bankruptcy and a foreclosure, and I told him it would be many years until he would be able to get a mortgage.
-He was fine with that and said that’s what he was expecting to hear and I told him we would touch base in a couple of years and talk about it again.
+This friend of mine asked me to look into getting him a loan about a year ago.
+Unfortunately he had some severely negative credit issues related to a bankruptcy and a foreclosure.
+I told him it would be many years until he would be able to get a mortgage.
+He was fine with that and said that’s what he was expecting to hear.
+I told him we would touch base in a couple of years and talk about it again.

 But then, Quicken Loans and the “Rocket Mortgage” happened.
 I have a feeling explaining their process to my clients is going to keep me busy for a long while.
 My friend heard about the Quicken Loans Rocket Mortgage and emailed me the following:

-“Brian, interestingly, Quicken Loans pre-approved me (with a 45 day lock-in) for a loan.
+“Brian, interestingly, Quicken Loans pre-approved me for a loan.
 I wasn’t expecting that.
-See details below; you might find what they’re up to interesting (very similar to what you’ve talked about wanting to do re: automated platform), called a “Rocket Mortgage”.
+See details below.
+You might find what they’re up to interesting.
+It is very similar to what you’ve talked about wanting to do re: an automated platform.
+Their process is called a “Rocket Mortgage”.

-I assured him that there was no way under any guidelines that I knew of based on 29 years in this business that he would currently be eligible for any loan at all, and that I thought Quicken Loans was way off base.
+I assured him that there was no way under any guidelines that I knew of based on 29 years in this business that he would currently be eligible for any loan at all.
+Further, I said that I thought Quicken Loans was way off base.
 I pressed him to engage with Quicken Loans and ask them for a commitment letter of some sort.
 Here’s what he said:

 “Ha!
 You’re right — when I tried to click “get approval letter” I got this: “We need a little more info about your spouse.
-Please call us.” and when I called them I got this: “Unfortunately your credit profile restricts us from offering you financing.”
+Please call us.”
+When I called them I got this: “Unfortunately your credit profile restricts us from offering you financing.”